passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 * [X] debug ML training
 * [X] Start working on ML detection of keys
 * [X] find how to vectorize graph or node
-* [ ] pipeline for the model evaluation
+* [X] pipeline for the model evaluation
 * [ ] Investigate why the samples and labels generation is so slow.
+Idea: limit the number of simultaneous thread, we think we are RAM memory bound...
+* [ ] make another classifier with high recall
+* [ ] make bigger test

 ### Wed 15th Feb 2023